A Study of the Risks and Resilience of Unstably Housed Youth

 - You recently experienced housing instability and were not with your parent or guardian during this time

 Your information would help us better understand the health risks for unstably housed youth in small urban areas and how to improve supports and services to address the risks effectively.
-This study is funded by the Center for Interdisciplinary Research on AIDS at Yale University through an award by the National Institute of Mental Health.

 - If you qualify, you will have the opportunity to participate in the study survey which will take about 30 minutes.